Skip to main content

 Date: mid-November

 This is the second race of the College League and is also the main college championship race.
-In 2019, it is also the selection race for the II-IVs and the Blues Varsity Matches and will be held at the Gog Magog Hills, just outside Cambridge.
+Cuppers is also the selection race for the II-IVs and the Blues Varsity Matches.
+The venue alternates between Priory Park in St Neots (in years we host varsity) and the Gog Magog Hills in south-east Cambridge.